buvis/docs/src/namespaces/security.md

   4. Select `Group` tab
   5. Select `<namespace>-<appname>-users` group
   6. Click `Create`
-7. Create new outpost
-  - name: `<namespace>-<appname>`
-  - applications: `<namespace>-<appname>`
-  - configuration: change `kubernetes_ingress_class_name` to `nginx`
+7. Add to proxy outpost: `Applications - Outposts - proxy-outpost - Edit`, select newly created application
-9. Annotate the ingress of the application by `authentik.home.arpa/enabled: "true"`.
+8. Annotate the ingress of the application by `authentik.home.arpa/enabled: "true"`.
 Kyverno will add the annotations enabling the authentication flow for the application.
-10. Test authorized and unauthorized access to the application
+9. Test authorized and unauthorized access to the application

 ### Automate basic authentication